CCfK Small Grant Program 2022 Recipients

 Cool Cars for Kids awarded four different grants to clinicians and researchers at the Children's Hospital of Philadelphia last year with the money raised from the 2022 Philadelphia Concours event.
 CCfKs small grant program provided funding opportunities to support patient community and outreach as well as basic science research in rare genetic diagnoses.
 Each of the awardees were given funds for a one-year period to support their work and further our broader mission of raising awareness and accelerating research in the rare disease community.

 The first grant was awarded to Dr. Diva DeLeon-Crutchlow in the department of Endocrinology at CHOP to support a family meeting for congenital hyperinsulinism (HI).
-The HI family meeting is being held April 15th and 16th 2023 at CHOP and will bring together the CHOP HI Center team, other world-renowned physicians, researchers and specialists, HI family members, and advocacy leaders.
+The HI family meeting was held April 15th and 16th, 2023 at CHOP and will bring together the CHOP HI Center team, other world-renowned physicians, researchers and specialists, HI family members, and advocacy leaders.
 What is HI?
 Check out this video from the CHOP HI team!

 Dr. Diva DeLeon-Crutchlow